sethraj14/sethraj14/README.md

 - 📄 Know about me [https://www.rajdeepgupta.in/](https://www.rajdeepgupta.in/)

-- ⚡ Fun fact: **I was a crypto HODLer and am currently a trading enthusiast.**
+- ⚡ Fun fact: **I was a Crypto HODLer and am currently a trading enthusiast.**